ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 1. Improved more realistic head movement to match real timelapses
 2. Improved visualisation of purge waste
 3. Provide some parameters to control the way the timelapses are created.
-4. handle Arc movements
+4. handle Arc movements  - currently in Gcode.3mf version
-5. gcode.3mf imports
+5. gcode.3mf imports - done 26/10/24

 ## Troubleshooting
 If you are experiencing issues with the plugin, feel free to open an issue and I'll respond when i can.